-X-Ray Transmission ("XRT") sorting tests are being undertaken by IMS Engineering at their test facility in Johannesburg, South Africa using a Steinert KSS LXT sorter which incorporates laser sensor technology with XRT (Figure 5).
+X-Ray Transmission ("XRT") sorting tests have also been completed by IMS Engineering at their test facility in Johannesburg, South Africa using a Steinert KSS LXT sorter which incorporates laser sensor technology with XRT (Figure 5).
 Mineralization at Lofdal is amenable to XRT sorting by detection of higher density minerals which host the xenotime mineralization (predominantly carbonate minerals calcite, ankerite and dolomite).
 Detailed calibration tests were carried out using 750 individual rock particles from Area 4 to determine the relationship between %TREO as estimated from concentrations of yttrium from a handheld XRF analyzer and the Steinert XRT analyzer.
-Once the sorting algorithm has been finalized tests will be carried out on three separate size fractions from 10 mm to 80 mm to determine the optimum size fraction for sorting.
-A total of 4.4 tonnes of representative sample has been provided for the test program.
-Results from the XRT tests are expected by the end of July.
+Sorting tests were carried out on three separate size fractions from 10 mm to 80 mm to determine the optimum size fraction for sorting.
+The final report from IMS is pending but discussions with them has also indicated that the technology can provide significant upgrades to the ROM from Lofdal.